Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/ubuntu.md

 ### Enable the Dev Portal

-Kong Enterprise's Developer Portal can be enabled by setting the `portal` property to `on` and setting the `portal_gui_host` property to the DNS or IP address of the system.
+Enable Kong Enterprise's Developer Portal by updating `/etc/kong/kong.conf` to set the `portal` property to `on` the `portal_gui_host` property to the DNS or IP address of the system.
 For example:

 ```
 portal = on